 And then there is a whole plethora of pedometers, gadgets (even waterproof ones) and mobile apps that keep track of everything, from speed to covered route, passing through calories: think of Runtastic, for example, a mobile program that acts as a 'virtual coach' and which has recently extended its functions to physical exercises (previously it was only dedicated to jogging) to be practiced indoors.

 Yet there remains an irrepressible human desire to be social animals (fortunately): people like to meet and do something together.
-It is clear that technology offers and will always offer an almost boundless range of possibilities for those who want to take care of their body: yet, pending a prediction on the future, the social aspect must also be taken into account.
+It is evident that technology offers and will always offer an almost boundless range of possibilities for those who want to take care of their body: yet, pending a prediction on the future, the social aspect must also be taken into account.
 The solitary practice of the gym will hardly replace the 'social' and collective one.

 Let's try to imagine: